Skip to...

 Amendment without regulatory effect 8/8/2019.

 §251.5.
-Game Birds, Game Mammals, Furbearers and Nongame Animals, Possession Of.
+Game Birds, Game Mammals, Exotic Game Mammals, Furbearers and Nongame Animals, Possession Of.

-• (a) Migratory game birds may not be held beyond the period provided by the federal regulations and in accordance with the daily bag and possession limits prescribed by these regulations.
-(See section 500.)
+- (a) Migratory game birds may not be held beyond the period provided by the federal regulations and in accordance with the daily bag and possession limits prescribed by these regulations (see sections 257 and 502).

-• (c) Every game bird, game mammal, furbearer or nongame animal taken under the authority of a hunting or trapping license and reduced to possession by the hunter or trapper shall be immediately killed and become a part of the daily bag limit.
+- (c) Every game bird, game mammal, exotic game mammal, furbearer or nongame animal taken under the authority of a hunting or trapping license and reduced to possession by the hunter or trapper shall be immediately killed and become a part of the daily bag limit.

 §251.7.
 Possession, Transportation and Importation of Game Birds.